Kakamotobi/Learned/JS/Hoisting.md

 ### Work-Around
 - Use `let` and `const`.
-  - Both are also hoisted but are not set to undefined.
+  - Both are not hoisted.
     - Therefore, leads to reference error if the variable is used before the initialization occurs.
   - Both are scoped to blocks (ex: conditionals, loops, etc.) rather than current execution contexts (ex: functions) like `var` does.